Dad's Army: Supporting characters

-Other actors who appeared in small roles include Timothy Carlton, Don Estelle, Nigel Hawthorne, Geoffrey Hughes, Michael Knowles, John Ringham, Fulton Mackay, Anthony Sagar, Anthony Sharp, Carmen Silvera and Barbara Windsor.
+Other actors who appeared in small roles include Timothy Carlton, Don Estelle, Nigel Hawthorne, Geoffrey Hughes, Neville Hughes, Michael Knowles, John Ringham, Fulton Mackay, Jean Gilpin, Anthony Sagar, Anthony Sharp, Carmen Silvera and Barbara Windsor.

 Larry Martyn appeared as an unnamed private in four episodes, and later took over the part of Walker in the radio series following the death of James Beck.
 The former cricketer Fred Trueman appeared in "The Test".